Synopsis

+Some time ago, we wrote an article that explained how to load-balance SSL services while maintaining affinity using the SSLID.
 The main limitation of this kind of architecture is that you must dedicate a public IP address and port per service.

-TLS protocol has been extended in 2003, RFC 3546, by an extension called SNI: Server Name Indication, which allows a client to announce in clear the server name it is contacting.
+If you’re hosting web or mail services, you could run out of public IP addresses quickly.
+TLS protocol was extended in 2003, RFC 3546, by an extension called SNI (Server Name Indication), which allows a client to announce the server name it is contacting clearly.

-The Aloha Load-balancer can use this information to choose a backend or a server.
+The Aloha load balancer can use this information to choose a backend or a server.
+This allows people to share a single VIP for several services.

 Of course, we can use SNI switching with SSLID affinity to build a smart and reliable SSL load-balanced platform.

-NOTE: Server Name information is sent with each SSL Handshake, whether you’re establishing a new session or you’re resuming an old one.
+Server Name information is sent with each SSL Handshake, whether you’re establishing a new session or you’re resuming an old one.

 Limitation

-Concerning web browsers, a few of used in 2012 them are still not compatible with this TLS protocol extension.
+Bear in mind that in 2012, not all clients are compatible with SNI.
+Concerning web browsers, a few of them used in 2012 are still not compatible with this TLS protocol extension.

-- Concerning Aloha, it will be available by Aloha Load-balancer firmware 5.0.2.
+• Concerning ALOHA, it will be available by ALOHA Load-balancer firmware 5.0.2.

 Diagram

-We can use SNI information to choose a backend, then, inside a backend, we can use SSLID affinity.
+We can use SNI information to choose a backend, and then, inside a backend, we can use SSLID affinity.

 Configuration